Herschel Walker: Political career

 In 2014, Walker appeared in a commercial paid for by the United States Chamber of Commerce supporting Jack Kingston's bid in the Republican primary election for the 2014 U.S. Senate election in Georgia.
 In 2018, Walker endorsed Republican Brian Kemp in the 2018 Georgia gubernatorial election.
+In 2020, Walker endorsed U.S. Senator Kelly Loeffler.
 Walker supported Donald Trump in the 2016 and 2020 presidential elections, and spoke on Trump's behalf at the 2020 Republican National Convention.

+Co-Chair of the President's Council on Physical Fitness and Sports

 In 2018, President Trump appointed Walker to the President's Council on Sports, Fitness, and Nutrition.
 Trump reappointed him to another two year-term in December 2020.
 He was removed from the position in March 2022 by President Biden after he was asked to resign.
-In 2020, Walker endorsed U.S. Senator Kelly Loeffler.

 2022 U.S. Senate election in Georgia

 In 2021, then-former President Donald Trump encouraged Walker to run for the U.S. Senate in Georgia.
 Walker, a Texas resident, needed to re-establish residency in Georgia to do so.
 Walker's contemplation of entering the race "froze" the Republican field because other prospective candidates for the nomination waited for his decision.
 In July 2021, Fox News reported that some Georgia Republicans were not sure how effective a candidate Walker would be, citing the fact that his positions on issues of importance to Republican voters were unknown.

 In August 2021, Walker announced his run for the Senate seat held by Democrat Raphael Warnock.
 Walker began his campaign with high favorability ratings and support from self-identified moderate Republicans, and, in October 2021, was endorsed by Senate Minority Leader Mitch McConnell, in a sign that the Republican establishment was lining up behind him.

 In June 2022, The Atlanta Journal-Constitution found Walker's claims about working in law enforcement were either false or unverifiable.
 Walker has been named as an honorary deputy sheriff in Cobb County and Johnson County.
 In 2019, Walker said he "spent time at Quantico at the FBI training school" and was "an agent" when, in reality, Walker lacked the bachelor's degree required for FBI training.
 Previously, in 1989, Walker told the media that he "had fun" while attending an FBI school in Quantico for a week, speaking of an "obstacle course and you shoot at targets".

 Many of Walker's statements on the campaign trail have been described as "gaffes" or "head-scratching at best".
 In an editorial for CNN, Chris Cillizza described Walker as a "walking gaffe machine", and disputed several statements Walker had made.